 Rocket Dollar Review: Overview

 Rocket Dollar is an investment company geared towards experienced investors who want to take a more active role in their retirement investments.

 Henry Yoshida, Thomas Young, and Rick Dude founded Rocket Dollar in 2018.
-The founders believed that investors should have more control over their investment options.

 According to its website, Rocket Dollar wants to “make it safe, simple, and fast for people to take control of their retirement savings.”